 - Completed technical standards document

-- 20 hours of observation in the WSU athletic training center (see the clinical coordinator for details)
+- 20 hours of observation in the WSU athletic training clinic (see the clinical coordinator for details)

 After completion of the application each applicant will be contacted for an interview.